 Data: We take incremental backups of the database after business hours every day, and weekly when we take a full backup.

-Files: File backups run instantly after the file is placed in S3 bucket.
+Files: File backups run instantly after the file is placed into the clients S3 bucket.

-BrandSystems has two different backup strategies: daily & weekly.
+BrandSystems has two different backup strategies: daily and weekly.
 All the backups are stored in Amazon Glacier.